zguven/SpringBoot_REST_JPA_PostgreSQL_JS/README.md

 ## Run the application
-Type the following command from the root directory of the project
+Type the following command from the root directory of the project:

 ```
 $ mvnw spring-boot:run